 Super social apps

 One interesting concept that shaped social media usage in China is the concept of the super app -- the best example being WeChat.
-In China, an app doesn't specialize on one function alone.
-While that might initially be the case, like in Douyin (TikTok), that app's main function would serve as a gateway for other related functions resulting in a mix of ecommerce and social networking.
+In China, an app doesn't specialize in one function alone.
+While that might initially be the case, like in Douyin (TikTok), that app's main function would serve as a gateway for other related functions resulting in a mix of eCommerce and social networking.
 A super app functions like a website with a multitude of app features inside.
 In China, convenience is the primary reason for developing an app.
-And this convenience translates to enabling daily activities such as hailing cabs, online shopping, managing finances, paying bills, connecting with people, among other things.
+And this convenience translates to enabling daily activities such as hailing cabs, online shopping, managing finances, paying bills, and connecting with people, among other things.
 Therefore, apps evolved at a raging speed until the concept of the super app was born.

 Freedom of expression